Enzymatic cycle-based receivers for approximate maximum a posteriori demodulation of concentration modulated signals: Numerical evaluations

-This section studies the bit-error ratio (BER) of the enzymatic receiver circuit for two scenarios: one receiver and two receivers.
-We begin with the one receiver scenario.
+This section studies the BER of the enzymatic receiver circuit for different values of $H_{M0}$ and $\gamma$ for the receiver front-end.

 The demodulation decision is based on the output of the enzymatic receiver circuit.
 If the output is higher than a threshold at the decision time, then the demodulator decides that Symbol 1 has been sent; otherwise it decides for Symbol 0.
-In this study, we fix the decision threshold to 10 and vary the decision time from 0 to 30, which is the symbol duration.
-The blue line in Fig.~\ref{fig:eval:circuit:ber:tx1:rx122} shows how the BER varies with decision time.
-We can see that we can achieve a small BER when the decision time is high enough.
-As a comparison, we use the approximate log-probability ratio \eqref{eqn:ode:L:kappa} and the same threshold for demodulation.
-This can be considered as the BER achievable by using high precision digital computation.
-The BER for using \eqref{eqn:ode:L:kappa} is plotted as blue dashed lines in Fig.~\ref{fig:eval:circuit:ber:tx1:rx122}.
-It can be seen that the enzymatic receiver requires a longer time to achieve the same BER compared to using \eqref{eqn:ode:L:kappa}.
-This longer time is due to time needed for the reactions to take place.
-This shows that the enzymatic receiver can achieve good BER provided that the decision time is long enough.
+In this study, we fix the decision threshold to 200 and vary the decision time from 0 to 900.
+The time to decision is longer because of lower diffusion rate of the vesicles in the medium.
+Fig.~\ref{fig:eval:circuit:ber:v34:Km} shows how the BER varies with decision time for $H_{M0} = $ 1000nM, 333nM and 100nM.
+Note that we have set the steady state concentration $[K]^{\rm ss}_1$ of \ce{K} in the receiver to be 66.4nM so the larger two values of $H_{M0}$ are about 10 and 5 times of $[K]^{\rm ss}_1$.
+We can see that we can achieve a small BER when the decision time is long enough.
+We can clearly see that a larger $H_{M0}$ value produces a lower BER at a given time.

-The results in the previous paragraph assumes that the medium has only one receiver located at the voxel with coordinates (5,3,2).
-We now consider what happens when there are two receivers in the medium where one of the receiver is still located at (5,3,2) and the other receiver is located at a different voxel.
-We consider two possible locations of this second receiver: (4,5,2) and (5,5,2).
-Fig.~\ref{fig:eval:circuit:ber:tx1:rx122} shows the BER of the receiver at (5,3,2) when the medium has 1 or 2 receivers.
-It can be seen that the BER is not affected much with the presence of another receiver.

-The earlier discussion is based on \textsl{TX-setting-1} which expects on average 12 and 40 signalling molecules in the receiver voxel for, respectively, Symbols 0 and 1.
-We now consider \textsl{TX-setting-2} which expects 4 and 12 signalling molecules in the receiver voxel for the two symbols.
-We plot the BER against the decision time in Fig.~\ref{fig:eval:circuit:ber:tx2:rx122}.
-It shows that it takes a longer time to reach the same BER because fewer signalling molecules are used.
-At the same time, we also can see that BER is again not affected much with the presence of another receiver.
-This shows that we can trade the resource requirement of communications (in terms of the number of signalling molecules being produced) against decision time.
+Similarly, the solid lines in Fig.~\ref{fig:eval:circuit:ber:v34:gamma} shows the BER for different values of $\gamma$ when $H_{M0}$ is fixed at 1000nM.
+We find that the optimal $\gamma$ gives a lower BER compared to non-optimal choices.
+By comparing these two figures, we find that if the value of $H_{M0}$ is already large, the optimal $\gamma$ is only slightly better than non-optimal ones.